Ten Hints Someone You Know Has Binge Eating Disorder

 Binge eating disorder (BED) is a form of eating disorder that’s characterized by repeated compulsive eating, often in private and away from regular mealtimes.
 This eating comes in short bursts, which are known as binge eating episodes.
 During these episodes, the person will eat a great deal of food in a short period.
 In many cases, they will eat beyond feeling full, or even past the point of feeling pain.

 While it isn’t as well-publicized as other eating disorders like anorexia nervosa or bulimia nervosa, binge eating disorder is listed in the DSM-V (the national catalog of mental health disorders) as of 2013.
-It is the most common eating disorder in the United States, with as much as 3.2 percent of adults experiencing it at some time in their lives.
+Research studies in the U.S. find that up to 3.5% of females and 2% of males experience binge eating disorder during their lifetime (Hudson et al., 2007), making it the most prevalent eating disorder in the country.

-Because it’s not as well-known as other eating disorders, it might be hard to recognize when someone you love has the disorder.
-Here, we’ll outline 10 signs and symptoms of the disorder that might help identify binge eating disorder and indicate that there may be a need to consult an eating disorder treatment center.
+Because it’s not as well known as other eating disorders, it might be hard to recognize when someone you love has the disorder.
+We outline 10 signs and symptoms of the disorder that might help identify binge eating disorder and indicate that there may be a need to consult an eating disorder treatment center.

 1. Feeling a Lack of Control With Food